SRCH2/srch2-ngn/documentation/docs/tutorial.md

     }
 ```

 The `SRCH2Engine` accepts a `JSONObject` or a `JSONArray` of `JSONObject`s when inserting or updating records.
 Insertions (and updates) are invoked by calling `insert(...)` on your `Indexable` implementation, or by specifying the index name and calling `SRCH2Engine.insertIntoIndex(String indexName, ...)`.
-Before actually calling this method it is time to set up the two asynchronous callbacks so that you can get index information and search results from the SRCH2 server.
+Before actually calling this method it is time to set up the two asynchronous callbacks so that you can get index information and search results from the SRCH2 search server.

 ###Getting Search Results

-The SRCH2 server passes information back to the `SRCH2Engine` through two asynchronous callbacks: `com.srch2.android.http.service.SearchResultsListener` and `com.srch2.android.http.service.StateResponseListener`.
+The SRCH2 search server passes information back to the `SRCH2Engine` through two asynchronous callbacks: `com.srch2.android.http.service.SearchResultsListener` and `com.srch2.android.http.service.StateResponseListener`.
 The first passes back search results from queries performed while the second passes back information about the indexes and engine (covered in the next section).
 These two interfaces *should be* implemented by you--in particular, the `SearchResultsListener` is the way in which you will receive search results.

 For the demonstration of this tutorial it is assumed you are familiar with how a [`android.widget.BaseAdapter`](http://developer.android.com/reference/android/widget/BaseAdapter.html) works to populate a [`android.widget.ListView`](http://developer.android.com/reference/android/widget/ListView.html).
 Familiarity with how to communicate with the UI thread via a [`android.os.Handler`](http://developer.android.com/reference/android/os/Handler.html) is also helpful, but you can read more about this on the Android developer website, [Communicating with the UI Thread](https://developer.android.com/training/multiple-threads/communicate-ui.html).